One page summary of how to start with the Prometheus Operator and kube-prometheus.

 admin and password

-If you’re down experimenting with kube-prometheus and the Prometheus Operator you can simply teardown the deployment by running:
+If you’re done experimenting with kube-prometheus and the Prometheus Operator you can simply teardown the deployment by running:

 kubectl delete --ignore-not-found=true -f manifests/ -f manifests/setup